alexpapworth/square-online-css/README.md

 ## Credit

-If you found this hack useful, check out our store at https://bitbybitbysienna.com!
+If you found this hack useful, check out our store: [Bit by Bit by Sienna](https://bitbybitbysienna.com)!